 ✿ Keep your lungs empty for the count of four.

 ✿ Breathe in slowly to the count of four.

 ✿ Keep your lungs full for the count of four.

 ✿ Repeat this pattern for five to 15 minutes to help calm you.

 If you’re feeling anxious, follow this routine for five minutes to feel calmer.
 The US Navy SEALS are taught this technique for stressful situations.
 Do it longer for more meditative benefits.

 Fast Exercise: How to fit in just 10 minutes

-Think you’ll struggle to find 15 minutes for a workout?
-Then you’ll be pleased to hear Dr Michael Moseley (the creator of the Fast Diet, AKA the 5:2 Diet) has also created Fast Exercise – a weight loss exercise routine that can be carried out in just 10 mins, and it looks easy to stick to.
+Think you'll struggle to find 15 minutes for a workout?
+Then you'll be pleased to hear Dr Michael Moseley (the creator of the Fast Diet, AKA the 5:2 Diet, one of the diets that work fast (opens in new tab) for results) has also created Fast Exercise - a routine that can be carried out in just 10 mins, and it looks easy to stick to.